-- are allergic to satralizumab-mwge or any of the ingredients in Enspryng
+- are allergic to ENSPRYNG or any of the ingredients in ENSPRYNG.

-- have active or untreated inactive (latent) tuberculosis (TB)
+- have active or untreated inactive (latent) tuberculosis.

 Enspryng may cause serious side effects including:

 - Infections.
-Enspryng can increase risk of serious infections some of which can be life-threatening.
-Patients should speak with their healthcare provider if they are being treated for an infection and call right away if there are signs of an infection, with or without a fever, such as:
+ENSPRYNG can increase your risk of serious infections some of which can be life-threatening.
+Talk to your healthcare provider if you are being treated for an infection, or call them right away if you think you have signs of an infection, with or without a fever, such as:

 - chills, feeling tired, muscle aches, cough that will not go away or a sore throat

-- skin redness, swelling, tenderness, pain or sores on the body
+- skin redness, swelling, tenderness, pain or sores on your body

 - diarrhea, belly pain, or feeling sick

-- burning when urinating or urinating more often than usual
+- burning when you urinate or urinating more often than usual

-A healthcare provider will check for infection and treat it if needed before starting or continuing to take Enspryng
+Your healthcare provider will check if you have an infection and treat it if needed before you start or continue to take ENSPRYNG.

-- A healthcare provider should test for hepatitis and TB before initiating Enspryng
+- Your healthcare provider should test you for hepatitis and tuberculosis (TB) before you start taking ENSPRYNG.

-- All required vaccinations should be completed before starting Enspryng.
-People using Enspryng should not be given ‘live’ or ‘live-attenuated’ vaccines.
-‘Live’ or ‘live-attenuated’ vaccines should be given at least 4 weeks before a patient starts Enspryng.
-A healthcare provider may recommend that a patient receive a ‘non-live’ (inactivated) vaccine, such as some of the seasonal flu vaccines.
-If a patient plans to get a ‘non-live’ (inactivated) vaccine it should be given, whenever possible, at least 2 weeks before starting Enspryng
+- All required vaccinations should be completed before starting ENSPRYNG.
+People using ENSPRYNG should not be given ‘live’ or ‘live-attenuated’ vaccines.
+‘Live’ or ‘live-attenuated’ vaccines should be given at least 4 weeks before you start ENSPRYNG.
+Your healthcare provider may recommend that you get a ‘non-live’ (inactivated) vaccine, such as some of the seasonal flu vaccines.
+If you plan to get a ‘non-live’ (inactivated) vaccine, it should be given, whenever possible, at least 2 weeks before you start ENSPRYNG.

-- Serious allergic reactionsthat may be life-threatening have happened with other medicines like Enspryng.
-Patients should call their healthcare provider right away if they have any of these symptoms of an allergic reaction:
+Serious allergic reactions that may be life-threatening have happened with other medicines like ENSPRYNG.
+Tell your healthcare provider before taking your next dose if you had hives, rash, or flushing after your injection.
+Seek medical attention right away if you have any symptoms of a serious allergic reaction, such as: